senavirathne/swiftstock_app/README.md

 ---

-Thank you for using the **Item Transaction App**!
+Thank you for using the **Swiftstock App**!
 We are committed to providing a tool that enhances efficiency and reduces transaction times significantly.
 Your feedback and support are invaluable to us.